Evolutionary psychiatry: Schizophrenia

 Schizophrenia is primarily characterized by psychosis (hallucinations and delusions) and symptoms of cognitive debilitation such as erratic speech, lost interest in normal activities and disordered thinking.
-It is the most extreme condition of the schizophrenia or psychosis spectrum, which includes schizotypy and other psychotic disorders, arguably extending to unusual experiences such as perceiving ghosts or believing in magic which are common in the population.
+It is the most extreme condition of the schizophrenia spectrum, which includes schizophrenia and other psychotic disorders, arguably extending beyond clinical disorders to unusual experiences such as perceiving ghosts or believing in magic which are common in the population.

-Schizophrenia is a heritable condition, prevalent in slightly less than 1% of the population, with negative effects of fecundity, especially in men.
+Schizophrenia is a heritable condition, appearing in slightly less than 1% of the population, with negative effects of fecundity, especially in men.
 Because of this, it was perhaps the first psychiatric condition explicitly raised as specifically requiring an evolutionary explanation, in the so-called 'schizophrenia paradox' (now more generally known as the paradox of common, harmful, heritable mental disorders).
-To explain schizophrenia's persistence various evolutionary hypotheses have been made.
+To explain schizophrenia's persistence, various evolutionary hypotheses have been proposed.

 Hypotheses of schizophrenia as a true dysfunction are plentiful.
-It has been hypothesised that schizophrenia is a dysfunctional byproduct of human evolution for language and brain hemisphere lateralization, or a dysfunction of the social brain, or related to theory-of-mind.
+It has been hypothesised that schizophrenia is a dysfunctional byproduct of human evolution for language and brain lateralization, or a dysfunction of the social brain, or related to theory-of-mind.
 Other theories have referred to the possibility it is caused by mutation-selection balance.
 However, the expected rare and de novo mutations have only been found in a small proportion of cases.
-Many alleles predisposing to schizophrenia are common in the population, making adaptive hypotheses plausible, as has been noted since the mid 20th century.
+Many alleles predisposing individuals to schizophrenia are common in the population, making adaptive hypotheses plausible, as has been noted since the mid-20th century.